baldmike/laravel_vue_auth_boilerplate/README.md

 php artisan passport:install
 ```

-run the migration to add passport tables:
+run the migration to add passport tables (this gives you client (vue) token):
 ```
 php artisan migrate
 ```

-in your DB, find oauth_clients table and copy the 'secret' for id=2 (Laravel Password Grant Client) - this was created by passport:install, above.
+in your DB, find oauth_clients table and copy the 'secret' for id=2 (Laravel Password Grant Client) - this was created by passport:install, above, and is needed for Vue to connect.
 Then paste the following lines in .ENV file, using that 'secret':

 ```
 PASSPORT_LOGIN_ENDPOINT = 'localhost:8000'